triggerAustin/study-mate/README.md

 for the portfolio project for alx foundations

 ## installation
-this setup procedure is gor a linux machine primarily the first thing is to clone the github repository:
+this setup procedure is for a linux machine primarily the first thing is to clone the github repository:

 `git clone https://github.com/triggerAustin/study-mate.git`